PlanB-Network/bitcoin-educational-content/docs/README.md

 - [Exam](./exam_documentation.md): Exams and quizzes are stored here, and each of them has their own set of format specification
 - [Standards](./standard_documentation.md): standards are stored here and must respect some format specification

-For general aspect and specification that are used throughout the entire repo, please refere to the guidelines provided [here](./format_guidelines.md)
+For general aspect and specification that are used throughout the entire repo, please refer to the guidelines provided [here](./format_guidelines.md)

 Here's a visual representation of it: